bobluppes/graaf/README.md

 # Installation

+Before you can use the Graaf library, make sure you have your [development environment set up](https://github.com/bobluppes/graaf/wiki/development-setup).
+Currently, our guide assuming your operating system is Linux.
+If you're using Windows and IDE such as Visual Studio, Visual Studio Code, feel free to create a guide and submit a pull request showing step-by-step on how you did it on our installation webpage.

 The most straightforward way to use the Graaf in your project is to include it as a header-only library.
 Please take a look at the [installation guide](https://bobluppes.github.io/graaf/docs/quickstart/installation) for alternative installation methods.